 Business Skills: Producers should have good business skills to understand what sells in the market and what will not be accepted by the audience.
 Since, it is the producers who make financial investments; they should have good business acumen to judge the viability of a project.

-Knowledge of different communication techniques and media production is important for directors.
-Leadership Skills:
+Communication and Media: Knowledge of different communication techniques and media production is important for directors.

-A director instructs actors and technicians and helps them deliver the best.
-Time Management:
+Leadership Skills: A director instructs actors and technicians and helps them deliver the best.

 Media, Communications and Entertainment Careers